|Previous College:||Luther, 1991|

 Having led the UNCP men’s

-basketball team to three consecutive winning seasons for the first
+basketball team to three consecutive winning seasons (2010-13) for

 Under Miller’s tutelage, the Braves have grabbed a series of superlatives, including records for NCAA Division II wins (22 in 2012-13), home victories (13-1 in 2012-13) and PBC victories (14 in 2012-13).
 The Braves have also grabbed their first two NCAA Tournament appearances following record-breaking seasons in 2010-11 and 2012-13.
 UNCP's back-to-back-to-back winning seasons (18-12 in 2010-11, 17-12 in 2011-12, 22-10 in 2012-13) is the first time a UNCP squad has accomplished that task since the last three seasons of the NAIA era in Pembroke (1989-90, 1990-91, 1991-92).